 If the cutout is activated because of excessive bath temperature then power to the heater is shut off allowing the bath to cool.
+The display will flash "[u]-u]-" and the message will be sent over the communications ports.
 The bath cools until it reaches a few degrees below the cutout set-point temperature.
 At this point the action of the cutout is determined by the setting of the cutout mode parameter.
 The cutout has two modes-automatic reset or manual reset.
 If the mode is set to automatic, then the cutout automatically resets itself when the bath temperature falls below the reset temperature.
 If the mode is set to manual, then the heater remains disabled until the user manually resets the cutout.